-You have probably heard of IT projects that went over budget, or even worse, were never completed at all.
-There is a big chance that it was because the developer started to work on the project without knowing what the customer wanted, and then when the customer was given the finished product, he/she was disappointed because it was not what they expected.
+You have probably heard of software projects that went over budget, or even worse, were never completed at all.
+There is a big chance that it was because the developer started to work on the project without knowing what the client wanted, and then when the client was given the finished product, they were disappointed because it was not what they expected.

 A little bit of thinking and planning before starting the project goes a long way to avoid that.